lulav/LRS_Documentation/blog/2023-09-18-soft_landing/index.md

 ![Alt text](image-6.png)

 As you can see I chose to fill the soft landing repository, the main branch, and run the simulations with the controller.
-Then I chose to repeat 100 times such that citros run 10 simulations in parallel.
+Then I chose to repeat 100 times such that CITROS run 10 simulations in parallel.
 Then i clicked on *Run Simulation*.
 The results were:
 ![Alt text](image-7.png)

 And by getting the miss distance and miss velociy i could show a figure of all the runs.
 ![Alt text](image-8.png)
-The full report with the data acces and error anlyisis you can watch it [here](https://citros.io/soft_landing/blob/main/notebooks/Soft_landing_analysis.ipynb).
+The full report with the data acces and error anlyisis you can watch it [here](https://CITROS.io/soft_landing/blob/main/notebooks/Soft_landing_analysis.ipynb).